 We also found that deferred tax accounting treatment coupled with the new dividend structure could result in a one-time large dividend payment to Treasury from each enterprise.
 In 2008, the enterprises created valuation allowances to counterbalance their unused tax assets (see Figure 4, above).
 Further, in light of the enterprises' newly emerging profitability, they may be required to reverse their valuation allowances for some or all of their deferred tax assets.
-With the new dividend structure, this reversal would require the enterprises to pay Treasury-as a dividend-the full amount of the deferred tax assets recognized as

-By 2008, the size of the enterprises' retained mortgage portfolios had tripled positive net worth (above a defined "buffer" amount).
+With the new dividend structure, this reversal would require the enterprises to pay Treasury-as a dividend-the full amount of the deferred tax assets recognized as positive net worth (above a defined "buffer" amount).
 These dividend payments will not reduce the amount of Treasury's investment in the enterprises.